Codworth/esp-host/README.md

    Notice and credits

-    I did not develop the payloads contained in esphost.

-    Credit should be given to the original authors
+    Credit should be given to original authors of payloads - you know who you are.